specificlanguage/wiki.civmc.net/pages/plugins/unique/finale.md

 A cooldown of 5 seconds is applied after activting this ability.
 Holding right click after activating it once will not activate the ability again after cooldown.

 ### Firework Crossbows (Currently only available on PvP server)
-Using firework rockets with a crossbow makes the projectile explode with a 2 block radious on impact, destroying blocks and damaging reinforcements and bastions.
+Using firework rockets with a crossbow makes the projectile explode with a 2 block radius on impact, destroying blocks and damaging reinforcements and bastions.
 A single rocket fired this way does 5 reinforcement damage and/or 5 bastion damage.

 A cooldown of 4 seconds is applied after firing.
 Preventing you from spamming rocket by preloading crosbows.

 ### Enhanced Arrows (Currently only available on PvP server)
-Potion tipped arrows explode in a radious on impact beyond a range of 10 blocks.
-This applies the effect to anyone in a 1 block radious of the impact, doing only 25% damage of a normal arrow.
+Potion tipped arrows explode in a radius on impact beyond a range of 10 blocks.
+This applies the effect to anyone in a 1 block radius of the impact, doing only 25% damage of a normal arrow.
 There is no cooldown on this apart from how long it takes to draw a bow

 ### Ally system (Currently only available on PvP server)